mlinfra-io/mlinfra/docs/user_guide/stack_config/index.md

 The config file is made with simplicity in mind.
-It is comprised of 4 distinct sections which allow both simplicity and maximum room for configurability of the underlying cloud infrastructure as well as the mlops stack tooling being deployed using `platinfra`.
+It is comprised of 4 distinct sections which allow both simplicity and maximum room for configurability of the underlying cloud infrastructure as well as the mlops stack tooling being deployed using `mlinfra`.
 The 4 different components are as follows:

 <figure markdown>